Andrettin/Wyrmsun/readme.txt

 * Units
 - Workers now use their sack-carrying graphics for when they are carrying furniture.
+- Goblin archers now have a bonus against air units, like human archers do.

 * Upgrades
 - Added Iron Plow upgrade (+1 food supply for farms).